fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 Once the consent has been collected, the email and mobile used to collect that consent needs to be added to the purchase object by using [FPDocs, Update a Purchase Order](https://fintechprimitives.com/docs/api/#update-a-mf-purchase).

-> If the order gateway is `BSE`, after you update the purchase order with the consent details using [FPDocs, Update a MF Purchase](https://fintechprimitives.com/docs/api/#update-a-mf-purchase) the order changes to `confirmed` state.
+> If the order gateway is `BSE`, you need to change the order state to `confirmed` along with the consent details using [FPDocs, Update a MF Purchase](https://fintechprimitives.com/docs/api/#update-a-mf-purchase).
 Once the order is `confirmed`, FP will try to submit the order to BSE asynchronously in the background.
 Once the order submission is successful, the purchase order state changes from `confirmed` to `submitted`.
 Please ensure that orders are in `submitted` state before you can accept payments. <br>

 #### 5. Collect payments against purchase orders